 Pending preliminary and final settlement approval orders approving Deutsche Bank's settlement, plaintiffs will dismiss with prejudice all claims alleged against Deutsche Bank in that action.
 Filed on 7 November 2018, Allianz, et al. v.
-Bank of America Corporation, et al., was brought on an individual basis by a group of asset managers who opted out of the settlement in a consolidated action (In re
+Bank of America Corporation, et al., was brought on an individual basis by a group of asset managers who opted out of the settlement in a consolidated action (In re Foreign Exchange

-Foreign Exchange Benchmark Rates Antitrust Litigation).
+Benchmark Rates Antitrust Litigation).
 Plaintiffs filed a second amended complaint on 11 June 2019.
-Defendants' motion to dismiss the second amended complaint is pending.
-Discovery has commenced pending resolution of defendants' motion to dismiss.
+Defendants' motion to dismiss was granted and denied in part on May 28, 2020.
+Discovery is ongoing.

 Deutsche Bank also has been named as a defendant in two Canadian class proceedings brought in the provinces of Ontario and Quebec.
 Filed on 10 September 2015, these class actions assert factual allegations similar to those made in the consolidated action in the United States and seek damages pursuant to the Canadian Competition Act as well as other causes of action.
-Plaintiffs in the Ontario action have moved for class certification.
-Deutsche Bank has opposed and a hearing on the class certification motion was held during the week of 24 February 2020.
+Plaintiffs' motion for class certification in the Ontario action was granted on 14 April 2020.
+Discovery is ongoing.
 Deutsche Bank has also been named as a defendant in an amended and consolidated class action filed in Israel.
 This action asserts factual allegations similar to those made in the consolidated action in the United States and seeks damages pursuant to Israeli antitrust law as well as other causes of action.
-This action is in preliminary stages and Deutsche Bank has not yet been formally served.
+This action is in preliminary stages.